letterpad/editor/src/initialText.md

 Lets try to embed a soundcloud track.
 You can customize the height of embeds.
 Its just a iframe property.

 [https://soundcloud.com/its-deeper-sounds/alberto-jossue-deeper-sounds-mambo-radio-recorded-live-coda-dec-2019-110120](https://soundcloud.com/its-deeper-sounds/alberto-jossue-deeper-sounds-mambo-radio-recorded-live-coda-dec-2019-110120)

-We have giphy plugin to insert a giphy using a search.
-You will find the giphy icon on the toolbar (new line).

-You can also embed plain audio like mp3\.
-Its not very clean but you can enhance this feature.

-<audio controls="" id="plugin-audio"></audio>

 ---